R2Northstar/NorthstarWiki/installing-northstar/troubleshooting.md

 ## Issues with newest Intel CPU (10th+ gen):

+> **TODO:** If you got a screenshot or video of this happening please open an issue or pull request to add it to the wiki.

 On newer Intel CPUs you might see a message like this

 > "Contacting Respawn servers.../Data Center: Searching..."